nrolland/jump/README.md

 * [wai](https://www.stackage.org/package/wai)
 * [warp](https://www.stackage.org/package/warp)

+### TODOs

-* TODO: Flesh out these lists more fully
+* Flesh out these lists more fully
-* TODO: Should we include a short description of functionality next to each package?
+* Should we include a short description of functionality next to each package?
-* TODO: Prior art.
+* Prior art.
 Let's collect here prior art on such "recommended package" lists and see which ones can be promoted here:
     * https://haskelliseasy.readthedocs.org/en/latest/
     * https://www.schoolofhaskell.com/user/snoyberg/ide-documentation/recommended-libraries